ffaraone/vscode-opensslutils/README.md

 ## Configuration

 If openssl in not on your path you can change the `opensslutils.opensslPath` setting to provide the full path to the openssl executable.
+For Windows users: in order to use OpenSSL through Windows Subsystem for Linux (WSL) you must set `opensslutils.useWsl` to true.

 ## Features